axler8r/GrokLangChain/documentation/architecture.md

   from a vector database and generates responses based on user queries.
 - `loader`: Chunks and encodes data from pdf files (my books) and stores it in a vector database for retrieval by the agent.
-- `archivist`: Manages the vector database used by the agent.
 - `historian`: Stores and retrieves user query history.
 - `monitor`: Monitors the health and performance of the application.